Islands Similar to the Maldives: Top 13 Tropical Destinations in Africa

 Mauritius

-Mauritius is one of the most spectacular island vacations in Africa.
+Africa’s safest country, Mauritius, is one of the continent’s most spectacular island destinations.
 Like the Maldives, it boasts pristine white-sand beaches, luxury resorts, lavish spas, and excellent scuba diving.
 If you are interested in more sightseeing, consider adding Mauritius to your bucket list, as it offers diverse experiences, from unwinding on the beaches and indulging in luxury spa treatments to hiking in the mountains and visiting tea plantations.
 Both islands are standout tropical destinations, but the Maldives is nearly three times pricier than Mauritius.

 Mnemba Island, Tanzania